edibotopic/edibotopic-website/content/notes/ambiguity.md

 the ending of the movie mean?
 Why did they wear that particular outfit?
 What is causing that smoke in the distance?

-In general, an ambiguity involves a one-to-many relationship between what is perceived and the set of its possible interpretations [^1].

-This page includes some thoughts about ambiguity across different domains.
+This page includes some thoughts about ambiguity in different domains.

 ## Ambiguity in language